 After a lengthy parish Envisioning process, St. Stephen's organized its ministries using a team approach.
 These groups schedule regular meetings, usually held immediately after the Sunday service.
 All parishioners are invited to attend and to participate as they feel called.

 This Team plans our Sunday and other services, in collaboration with the priest and the music ministers.
 The Lay Eucharistic Ministers (LEMs), who serve at the altar and take communion to homebound parishioners are part of this Team, as are members of our Altar Guild.
-The Rector serves as the Team Leader.
+The priest serves as the Team Leader.

 In addition to Sunday worship, weekday services take place during the year: Ash Wednesday, Maundy Thursday, and Good Friday.
 St, Stephen's also participates in the annual World Day of Prayer, held each March in an area congregation.
 Our annual Outdoor Eucharist is usually held in Setember, and in October we've offered a Blessing of the Animals.